 Will the event be altered in the event of inclement weather?

 The threat or presence of inclement weather, such as persistent rain, lightning or high winds, may cause the event to be delayed, temporarily suspended or cancelled.
-Please check for updates on local media or Macon County Environmental Management’s Twitter feed and Facebook page, which can both be accessed on www.MaconGreen.com.
+Weather forecasts are closely monitored when scheduled events are near and if there is a high likelihood that unfavorable conditions will be occurring during the scheduled collection time efforts will be made to contact you of any changes or cancellations.
+Please also check for updates on local media or Macon County Environmental Management’s Twitter feed and Facebook page, which can both be accessed on www.MaconGreen.com.

 Can I change or cancel my appointment time?